Skip to main content

 Dedicated IP Addresses

-Certain Sitebulb Cloud plans enable you to have a dedicated IP address, which is unique and exclusive to you.
-This IP address will not be listed above, but will be communicated to you upon signup by our Customer Success Team.
+Certain Sitebulb Cloud plans include a dedicated IP address that is unique to you.
+This IP address will not be listed above but will be communicated to you by our Customer Success Team upon signup.

 To find the IP address used by your specific Sitebulb Cloud Workspace, navigate to Settings > Logging.